kimchijeon/design_portfolio/content/analysis/01_colors.md

 Even if NetOnNet does not use these active colors to the same extent, their use of bright red prices signal the same thing ("This product is cheap, ACT NOW!").
 The blue and red shades used on the website are also not perfectly complementary, which creates a clash between the two and makes the red prices really pop.

-Yellow is also associated with happiness (Beaird & George 2014), which could indicate that Komplett.se wants you to think of their products and the act of shopping as a source of happiness, which would in turn increase their appeal.
+Yellow is also associated with happiness[^2], which could indicate that Komplett.se wants you to think of their products and the act of shopping as a source of happiness, which would in turn increase their appeal.

 #### Choice of Fonts
-Since it has been argued that a sans-serif font type is best suited for web purposes (Pearson 2016) it is no surprise that these electronics store websites decided to use it.
+Since it has been argued that a sans-serif font type is best suited for web purposes[^3] it is no surprise that these electronics store websites decided to use it.

 Not only does it increase the legibility on various screen types (whether the customers can see the information about a product is very important for sales) but sans-serif also creates a modern, contemporary feeling.
 This suits the profile of an electronics store since they would want their customers to feel like their products are modern and up-to-date.